Call us0333 370 4333

 Share

-Where the police hold a suspicion that an individual is involved in crime, and for various reasons may not wish to make an arrest, they are likely to invite that person to attend the police station for questioning in a ‘voluntary’ interview, also known as an interview under caution.
+Where the police hold a suspicion that an individual is involved in crime, and for various reasons may not wish to make an arrest, they are likely to invite that person to attend the police station for questioning in a ‘voluntary’ police interview, also known as an interview under caution.

 Whilst attendance is ‘voluntary’ in the normal meaning and suggests that there exists an option as to whether or not it is necessary to attend, the reality is that refusal to attend may well result in arrest.

-There has been a substantial increase in the number of voluntary police interviews which have been offered by the police in recent years and Mohammed Ahmed of Kangs Solicitors comments generally.
+There has been a substantial increase in the number of voluntary police interviews which have been offered by the police in recent years and Mohammed Ahmed of KANGS Solicitors comments generally.

 Why are voluntary interviews offered?